pchivku/pchivku.github.io/_pages/research.md

  <hr style="width:96%;border:solid 1px black;color:#FFFF00;height:1px">

 # Bistable Swimmer
 Inspired by the remarkable maneuverability of fish, roboticists and engineers have sought to leverage flexible and multistable mechanisms to enhance the maneuverability of bio-inspired robots.
-In line with this we developed a novel  underactuated fish-like robot with a passive bistable tail.
+In line with this, we developed a novel  underactuated fish-like robot with a passive bistable tail.
 This robot design combines a hydrofoil with a bistable tail that features a double-well elastic potential and is controlled by a single actuator — the internal rotor, as shown in the video below.